 The purpose of this post is to provide you with the latest scientific research on nootropic supplements and traumatic brain injury.
 You’ll learn how to recognize traumatic brain injury (including concussions).

 You’ll see what happens in the human brain that’s injured.
-And we’ll consider some nootropic supplements that have been scientifically, clinically shown to alleviate some of the symptoms of TBI.
+And we’ll also consider some nootropic supplements that have been scientifically, clinically shown to alleviate some of the symptoms of TBI.

 But a cautionary note to start – traumatic brain injury, and even a concussion is serious.
 If you whacked your head hard enough that you feel some of the symptoms described in the next section, go immediately to the ER and get checked out for bleeding in your brain.